sumaho-live/TurboCat/README.md

 Each mapping uses workspace-relative paths.
 TurboCat automatically appends `**/*` to directory sources and `{relative}` placeholders to destinations so the directory structure is preserved.
 Toggle `enabled` to `false` to keep sample entries without activating them.

+Mappings that end in `.class` also teach Smart Deploy where to watch for compiled output.
+For example, setting `"source": "target/classes/**/*.class"` switches all background class sync from the legacy `bin/` folder to Maven’s output automatically.

 ## Java Debugging
 - Run **`TurboCat: Generate Java Debug Profile`** to create or refresh `.vscode/launch.json` with the correct attach configuration.
 - Start Tomcat in debug mode via **`TurboCat: Start in Debug Mode`**.